aha-app/calculated_attributes/README.md

 Add each calculated attribute to your model using the `calculated` keyword.
 It accepts two parameters: a symbol representing the name of the calculated attribute, and a lambda containing a string to calculate the attribute.

-For example, if we have two models, a `Post` and a `Comment`, and `Comment` has a `post_id` attribute, we might write the following code to add a comments count to each Post record in a relation:
+For example, if we have two models, `Post` and `Comment`, and `Comment` has a `post_id` attribute, we might write the following code to add a comments count to each `Post` record in a relation:

     class Post < ActiveRecord::Base
     ...